TUESDAY, 1 SEPTEMBER 1942

 THURSDAY, 10 SEPTEMBER 1942

-ALASKA (11th Air Force): Weather, photo reconnaissance, and patrol missions
+ALASKA (11th Air Force): During the morning, weather, photo reconnaissance, and patrol missions

 are flown during the morning over Nazan Bay, Tanaga, Adak and Amchitka with